alpaka-group/bashi/README.md

 Writing a new filter rule can be complicated.
 That's why we offer a [best practice guide](docs/rules.md).

+## Removing expected parameter-values

+`bashi` offers the option of checking the generated combination-list for expected and unexpected parameter-value-pairs.
+To do this, `bashi` first generates all possible parameter-value-pairs from the input parameter-values and then removes unexpected parameter-values. `bashi` supports common cases of removing parameter-value-pairs with some util functions.
+Read the [guide for removing parameter-value-pairs](./docs/remove-parameter-value-pairs.md) for more information about util functions.

 ## Formatting the Source Code

 The source code is formatted using the [black](https://pypi.org/project/black/) formatter and the default style guide.
 You must install it and run `black /path/to/file` to format a file.
 A CI job checks that all files are formatted correctly.
 If the job fails, a PR cannot be merged.